PrimeCryptoCoin/primeai-stratum-proxy/README.md

 ## Setup:

 1. Requires python 3.8+
+2. pyenv local 3.8+
-2. Run `python3 -m pip install -r requirements.txt`
+3. Run `python3 -m pip install -r requirements.txt`
+4. python3 -m pip install --upgrade pip
   - Note that the pysha3 module will need to be compiled so you need some kind of C compiler installed.
 Alternatively, a precompiled `.whl` is avaliable in `windows/python_modules`.
+  - pip install pysha3 in Linux
 <a name="windows"/>

 #### For Windows: